europeana/corelib/README.md

 ``mvn hibernate4:export`` in corelib-db module to create a database schema script

-## Thank you Jetbrains!
+## Thank you JetBrains!

-We've been granted an open source license to use [Jetbrains'](https://www.jetbrains.com) IDE's for our work on the Europeana code base:
+We've been granted an open source license to use [JetBrains'](https://www.jetbrains.com) IDE's for our work on the Europeana code base:

 ![](https://raw.githubusercontent.com/Luthien-in-edhil/jetbrainsicons/master/icon_IntelliJIDEA.png) [IntelliJ](https://www.jetbrains.com/idea/) Java IDE